amankrsingh1812/OS-LAB/OS Lab 4/report.md

+**Important Note -** Imitation of the following experiments requires an environment with *JRE* support and preferably the latest updated and upgraded kernel support for *ZFS* installation.

 ## Feature 1

-The first feature that we have chosen is `compression`
+The first feature that we have chosen is `compression`.
+It compresses your files on the fly and therefore lets you store more data using limited storage.

 And we have chosen 2 instances of `ZFS` file system for evaluation:
 - *with* Compression
 - *without* Compression

-### Implementation of compression
+### Implementation of Compression
-In ZFS compression is implemented by the ... algorithm
+In ZFS uses the `LZ4` compression algorithm.

-### Benefits of compression (Yahan output ko analyse karna hai.
-Heading change kardena is section ka)
+LZ4 is lossless compression algorithm, providing compression speed greater than 500 MB/s per core  (>0.15 Bytes/cycle).
+It features an extremely fast decoder, with speed in multiple GB/s per core (~1 Byte/cycle).

+The LZ4 algorithm represents the data as a series of sequences.
+Each  sequence begins with a one-byte token that is broken into two 4-bit  fields.
+The first field represents the number of literal bytes that are  to be copied to the output.
+The second field represents the number of  bytes to copy from the already decoded output buffer (with 0  representing the minimum match length of 4 bytes).
+A value of 15 in  either of the bitfields indicates that the length is larger and there is an extra byte of data that is to be added to the length.
+A value of 255 in these extra bytes indicates that yet another byte to be added.
+Hence arbitrary lengths are represented by a series of extra bytes containing the value 255.
+The string of literals comes after the token and any  extra bytes needed to indicate string length.
+This is followed by an  offset that indicates how far back in the output buffer to begin  copying.
+The extra bytes (if any) of the match-length come at the end of the sequence.

+### Analysing the Benefits of Compression

 **Note -** To run the testing code, use the bash script `test.sh`.
-This will automatically install the filesystems with the appropriate parameters, run `vdbench` on them, and also provide the respective outputs for each instance
+This will automatically install the file systems with the appropriate parameters, run `vdbench` on them, and also provide the respective outputs for each instance

 To quantify the benefits we have used the following workload -
 ```
-Code of the workload
+Code of the workload <test.conf ?>
 ```
 The workload does the following -
 1. Turn the compression ON.